ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

   - **data**: data files which are used by the executable; these files can be downloaded from the web, and in CMake we treat them like a source file
   - **deps**: dependencies that this binary has

+!!!! note

-Note that the cc_binary descriptor does not give any source files, all source files come from the dependency listings.
+     The cc_binary descriptor does not give any source files, all source files come from the dependency listings.

 #### Library component
 ```python